Deadly force behind the wheel

 “The officers said speeds were up to 90 miles an hour,” Walker told The Post, saying that both the police and Daniels are to blame.
 “There’s not any given time you can go down that street and there aren’t pedestrians.”

-Daniels was arrested a few weeks later on charges of felony murder and homicide by vehicle for the death of McCrary, according to court documents.
+Daniels was arrested a few weeks later on charges of felony murder and homicide by vehicle in the death of McCrary, according to court documents.
 The case is ongoing.
 An attorney for Daniels did not respond to a request for comment.

 South Fulton Police Chief Keith Meadows also did not respond to requests for comment.

-Note: Editor’s note: The videos in this story contain graphic content.